 The Company shall ensure that the Gas Supplier (and its Gas Meter Asset Manager when acting in its capacity as such) is entitled to interfere with the Distribution System to the extent it is necessary to do so in exercising the Gas Supplier’s rights or complying with its obligations under this Clause 52B or Clause 52C.
 The Gas Supplier shall not (and shall ensure that its Gas Meter Asset Manager when acting in its capacity as such shall not) otherwise interfere with the Distribution System (subject to any contrary agreement between the Gas Supplier and the Company).

-The Gas Supplier shall ensure that the Company is entitled to interfere with the Smart Metering Comms Hub to the extent it is necessary to do so in exercising the Company’s rights or complying with its obligations under this Clause 52B or Clause 52C.
-The Company shall not otherwise interfere with the Smart Metering Comms Hub (subject to any contrary agreement between the Gas Supplier and the Company).
+The Gas Supplier shall ensure that the Company is entitled to interfere with the Smart Metering Comms Hub and/or Relevant Alt HAN Equipment to the extent it is necessary to do so in exercising the Company’s rights or complying with its obligations under this Clause 52B or Clause 52C.
+The Company shall not otherwise interfere with the Smart Metering Comms Hub and/or Relevant Alt HAN Equipment (subject to any contrary agreement between the Gas Supplier and the Company).

 The Gas Supplier shall indemnify the Company against all actions, proceedings, costs, demands, claims, expenses, liability, loss or damage arising directly from physical damage to the property of any person caused by the Gas Supplier’s Gas Meter Asset Manager in exercising the Gas Supplier’s rights under this Clause 52B (but excluding liability for any loss of profit, loss of revenue, loss of use, loss of contract or loss of goodwill, and subject to a cap of £1 million per incident or series of related incidents).

-For the purposes of Clause 53.4, the Company and the Gas Supplier agree that matters relating to Smart Metering Comms Hub Devices that are not the subject of express rights and obligations under this Section 2C (including the standard to which such devices are to be maintained) are outside of the subject matter of this Agreement (and neither the Company nor the Gas Supplier waive their rights or remedies under Clause 53.4 in respect of the same).
+For the purposes of Clause 53.4, the Company and the Gas Supplier agree that matters relating to Smart Metering Comms Hub Devices and/or Relevant Alt HAN Equipment that are not the subject of express rights and obligations under this Section 2C (including the standard to which such devices and/or equipment are to be maintained) are outside of the subject matter of this Agreement (and neither the Company nor the Gas Supplier waive their rights or remedies under Clause 53.4 in respect of the same).